-PROFESSOR J. BROENE.
+PROFESSOR KUIPER.

 Pedagogy 4.
 Short course in Psychology as an introduction.
-Principles and methods of teaching.
-An especial effort is made to train teachers for work in Christian Schools.
-James, Talks to Teachers on Psychology, Fitch, Lectures on teaching.
+The principles and methods of teaching.
+Practical work in our Christian schools.
+The pedagogical principles in general, and the psychological principles in particular, as laid down in Scripture, form the basis for instruction in this subject.
+White's Elements of Pedagogy.
 Three hours a week.